skip to content

 Admin Contact:

-For Part II Zoology or for Zoology as a Major Subject within Part II Biological and Biomedical Sciences (BBS), our selection procedure involves taking into account Part 1B NST or MVST results.
+For Part II Zoology or for Zoology as a Major Subject within BBS, our selection procedure involves taking into account Part IB NST, MedST or VetST results.
 We hold a waiting list over the summer to accommodate any changes students wish to make during this period.
 In this way, we seek to take the maximum number of students that our resources within the Department can allow.

 Physical Sciences